8 Best Back Exercises for Women (30-Minute Workout)

 4. Exhale to slowly lift the weight back up to the starting position by squeezing your chest muscles and pulling the weight back up over your chest.
 Keep your arms straight as you lift the weight.

-Prone Superman Back Fly and Extension
+7. Prone Superman Back Flys and Extensions

 woman lying on her stomach performing superman exercise as example of best back exercises at home